Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 - Implemented batch processing for future redaction tasks.

 ### Redaction Activities
-- **Action Statement**: Identify and redact sensitive economic data in `demande/` to ensure compliance with privacy regulations.
+- **Action Statement**: Identify and redact sensitive economic data in `demande/` and sensitive information in character interactions to ensure compliance with privacy regulations.
 - **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
 - **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.